What are dermal fillers and what do they do?

 Most dermal fillers (Juvederm, Voluma, Volift, Volbella, Belotero, Revanesse and others) are made of hyaluronic acid, which is a naturally occurring human substance found in the skin and joints.

 Radiesse is a Heath Canada approved filler that is known for its longevity.
-It has been reported to last for 18 months.
+It has been reported to last for up to 24 months.
 Occasionally, a small “touch up” is required at about 6-9 months to achieve this duration.
-The composition of Radiesse is microscopic spheres of calcium in liquid slurry.
+The composition of Radiesse is microscopic spheres of calcium in a liquid slurry.
 The longevity of the correction is the result of the body creating new collagen in response to the Radiesse.
 The liquid portion of the filler is absorbed in 3-6 months and when that is absorbed, but before the collagen is completely integrated is when a touch up might be needed.

 Which areas are commonly injected?